Category: News Release

 The Company announced January 8th , 2025, that SLR Consulting had been engaged to complete a modern mineral resource estimate of the Trojarová Project.
 The current drill program supports this work by seeking to confirm historical results and validate preliminary resource models.

 Preliminary modelling of historical data indicates the Trojarová deposit may display a trend of thickening and increasing antimony grades to the NW.
-The Company has targeted projected extensions of the deposit along this vector with 3 of the 7 planned drillholes with the aim to expand the current extents of the known deposit.
+The Company has targeted projected extensions of the deposit along this vector with 2 of the campaigns 7 drillholes with the aim to expand the current extents of the known deposit.

 About the Project